-Fisheries exploitation and spawning stock sizes of North Sea stocks have been evaluated against MSY and precautionary approach (PA) reference points, and the most recent status of these stocks has is presented relative to safe biological limits (Figures 10 and 11).
-Most of the North Sea stocks (25 of 32) that are analytically assessed are exploited at rates at or below FMSY.
-Overall, fishing mortality (F) for shellfish, demersal, and pelagic fish stocks has substantially declined since the late 1990s (Figure 12).
-Spawning-stock biomass for most of these stocks has increased since 2000 and is above or close to their individual biomass reference points.
-However, several North Sea stocks have current fishing mortality rates above FMSY (e.g., cod, whiting, haddock, mackerel, and blue whiting).
+Fisheries exploitation and spawning-stock sizes of North Sea stocks have been evaluated against MSY and precautionary approach (PA) reference points, and the most recent status of these stocks is presented relative to safe biological limits (Figures 10 and 11).
+Most (25 of 43) of the North Sea stocks that are analytically assessed are exploited at rates at or below F{MSY}.
+Mean fishing mortality for crustacean, demersal, and benthic fish stock groups have declining trends since the late 1990s (Figure 12).
+Mean spawning-stock biomass (SSB) for all groups of stocks is above or close to MSY B{trigger}.
+Note that though the mean fishing mortality and biomass ratios are in a desirable condition, this does not infer that all stocks are in that condition.
+However, several North Sea stocks have current fishing mortality rates above F{MSY} (e.g., cod, whiting, haddock, mackerel, and blue whiting).
 For stock-specific information, see Annex 1.